galaxyproject/training-material/topics/transcriptomics/tutorials/differential-isoform-expression/tutorial.md

 ![Figure 12.
 Intronic transcript plot](../../images/differential_isoform/pgt_intronic.png "pyGenometracks isoform visualization of coordinates chr10:1,095,478-1,178,237.
 The plot integrates coverage information along with the annotations.")

-We can see that the transcript on top (ENST00000358220.1) has multiple transcripts antisense in his first intron (the name may change).
+We can see that the transcript on top (ENST00000358220.1) has three transcripts annotated antisense in his first intron (the name of the stringtie annotated transcripts may change).
+However, the coverage does not allow to see the predicted introns.

 ### Transcriptome quality assessment with **rnaQUAST**